Biography 1

 HORNS UP!
 Frances Faye Collection

-I AM SEEKING:
+I AM SEEKING IN PARTICULAR:

 1. Any Faye stories, photos, sources or memories or any Faye tributes you care to make.
 I publish stories on the Fayenatics page.

-3. International 78's, any other Faye performances (radio and TV!) and any taped concerts.
+2. Any other Faye performances (radio and TV!) and any taped concerts.

-The website's content is copyrighted.
+Copyright Tyler Alpern 2001 - 2024 The website's content is copyrighted.
 No material from the site may be republished, copied, posted, rewritten, printed, photocopied, broadcast, publicly displayed, or distributed in any way without prior written permission except that you may view many of the site's pages with a web browser and you may print a single copy of those pages for your personal, noncommercial, home use.
+Sources and photo credits upon request.